lfn-cnti/bestpractices/doc/cbpps/0001-cnf-best-practice-proposal-process.md

 - reserve GitHub issues for tracking work in flight, instead of creating "umbrella" issues
 - ensure community participants can successfully drive changes to completion while stakeholders are adequately represented throughout the process

-This process is supported by a unit of work called a CNF Best Practice Proposal, or CBPP.
+This process is supported by a unit of work called a CNTI Best Practice Proposal, or CBPP.

 ## **Motivation**